frimtec/pikett-assist/README.md

 #### Battery drain

-Enable "Minimize at night" to reduce power drain at night by reducing the check interval for the signal strength monitoring.
+Enable "Minimize at night" to reduce power drain at night by reducing the frequency of signal strength monitoring checks.

 ![Overview](images/PAssist_settings_day_night_profile.png)